The University has an extensive set of COVID related-policies involving masks, vaccinations, etc. that we all must follow.

 If you are having mental health problems that are preventing you from attending class or completing assignments, please let me know as soon as possible.

 Web browsing, e-mail, etc., are not allowed.
 Not even when the activity is directly related to class discussion.
-If you think it’s critically important that you get a reference from Wikipedia or wherever to contribute to class, you must ask first.
+If you think it’s critically important that you get a reference from Wikipedia or wherever to contribute to class, you can ask.
+But just post it to Brightspace afterwards.

 Phones must remain in bags, pockets, etc. If I see you using a cell phone, I will mentally note a zero for the day in class participation.
 I may ask you to put it away, but often I will not say anything because to do so would be insulting to the peers you are ignoring.